Deploy Key Connector

 Restart your self-hosted Bitwarden installation in order to apply the configuration changes:

-Select the Update License button and upload the Key Connector-enabled license retrieved in an earlier step:
+Select the Update license button and upload the Key Connector-enabled license retrieved in an earlier step.

-Navigate to the Single Sign-On screen:
+Navigate to the Settings → Single sign-on screen.

 tip

-The next few steps assume that you already have an active Login with SSO implementation using SAML 2.0 or OIDC.
-If you don't, please implement and test Login with SSO before proceeding.
+The next few steps assume that you already have an active login with SSO implementation using SAML 2.0 or OIDC.
+If you don't, please implement and test login with SSO before proceeding.

-In the Member Decryption Options section, select Key Connector.
+In the Member decryption options section, select Key Connector.

 In the Key Connector URL input, enter the address Key Connector is running at (by default,